What Does It Mean to Pay Yourself First?

 That's why personal finance advice says that you should pay into those accounts FIRST.
 Treat it like a bill.
 Approach it the same way that you treat your phone bill or your electric bill.

-In fact, prioritize it over and above all of your other bills.
+Prioritize it over and above all of your other bills.
 Make savings the most important "bill" that you pay.
 Pay that bill first.

 Why?
-Because this approach increases the likelihood that you'll actually save a substantial amount.
+Because this approach increases the likelihood that you'll save a substantial amount.
 It converts saving money from a "desire" into a necessity.
 Your retirement and your emergency fund savings become a bill that MUST be paid every month.

 But I Can't Keep Up!

 Many people argue that they can't keep up with their current bills.
-If they paid themselves first, they think they'll literally run out of money before the end of the month.
+If they paid themselves first, they think they'll run out of money before the end of the month.

 Most experts reply that people should commit to paying themselves first anyhow.
 Once they make this commitment, they'll be forced to find a way to pay their other bills.
 It might require taking on a second job.
 It might involve cutting some bills, like cable TV.
 Most likely, it'll demand some combination of both earning more and spending less.